Artist James Turrell once said, “Light is not so much something that reveals, as it is itself the revelation.”

 A revolution in energy-efficient, environmentally-sound, and powerfully-flexible lighting is coming to businesses and homes, according to a paper in latest special energy issue of Optics Express, the Optical Society’s (OSA) open-access journal.

-The paper envisions the future of lighting—a future with widespread use of (LEDs), which offer a number of obvious and subtle advantages over traditional light bulbs.
+The paper envisions the future of lighting—a future with widespread use of light emitting diodes (LEDs), which offer a number of obvious and subtle advantages over traditional light bulbs.

 “We are at the verge of a revolution,” says the paper’s senior author E. Fred Schubert, a professor of electrical engineering and physics at Rensselaer Polytechnic Institute in Troy, NY.
 “There are tremendous opportunities that open up with LED lighting.”